CSCI-3349-S25/lab2/README.md

 ### Part 1: Getting your own copy of the Colab notebook.

-[Here's alink to the Colab notebook for lab 2](https://colab.research.google.com/drive/1u0LPIspP4uhuoxvPzvlkZzLLCY7srjK3?usp=sharing).
+[Here's a link to the Colab notebook for lab 2](https://colab.research.google.com/drive/1u0LPIspP4uhuoxvPzvlkZzLLCY7srjK3?usp=sharing).
 Remember you need to save a copy in your drive to start editing!

 ### Part 2: Complete the Colab notebook